Skip to content

 http://example-site.vipdev.lndo.site/wp-admin

-After logging in, the WordPress admin tool bar will be visible at the top of the browser window.
+The WordPress Admin Toolbar is located at the top of the browser window.

-1. To enable both Enterprise Search and Search Dev Tools, add the code below to vip-config.php:
+To enable Enterprise Search and Search Dev Tools:

 /**